Michael Jackson's Ghosts

 Michael Jackson's Ghosts is a 1996 short film starring Michael Jackson, directed by Stan Winston, and written by Stephen King and Mick Garris.
 It is based on a story by Garris, Jackson and King.

 Ghosts tells the story of an eccentric man with supernatural powers being forced out of a small town by its judgmental mayor.
 Jackson plays five roles, and performs dance routines set to the songs "2 Bad", "Is It Scary" and "Ghosts", taken from his albums HIStory (1995) and Blood on the Dance Floor: HIStory in the Mix (1997).
 The AV Club described Ghosts as an allegory for Jackson's life and pop culture status.

-Ghosts was filmed and released in 1996 and released along with select prints of the horror film Thinner, and was first screened in the 1997 Cannes Film Festival.
-It was released as promo a year later internationally on LaserDisc, VHS and Video CD.
+Ghosts was filmed and released in 1996 along with select prints of the horror film Thinner, and was first publicly screened at the 1997 Cannes Film Festival.
+It was released internationally a year later on LaserDisc, VHS and Video CD.

 Plot

 The mayor of Normal Valley leads a mob to the mansion of the Maestro (Jackson), who has been entertaining local children with magic tricks and ghost stories.
 The children assure the parents the Maestro has done nothing wrong, but the mayor intends to banish him as a "freak".

 The Maestro challenges the mayor to a "scaring contest": the first to become scared must leave.
 He performs magic tricks and dance routines with a ghostly horde, then possesses the mayor, forcing him to dance.
 After the performance, the Maestro agrees to leave and crumbles to dust, but returns as an enormous ghoul.
 Terrified, the mayor leaps through the window.
 The families agree that they had fun and allow the Maestro to stay.